jumutc/SALSA.jl/docs/source/data_preparation.rst

 .. function:: mapstd(X)

-    Normalize each column of ``X`` to zero mean and one standard deviation.
+    Normalizes each column of ``X`` to zero mean and one standard deviation.
 Output normalized matrix ``X`` with extracted column-wise means and standard deviations.

     .. code-block:: julia